George Young (Royal Navy officer): Biography

-Young died at Formosa Place, Berkshire, on 28 June 1810.
+His second wife had land holdings at Cookham in Berkshire, after marrying her they added to those holdings and in the mid-1780s Formosa Place was built there.
+Young died at Formosa Place, Berkshire, on 28 June 1810 and was buried at Holy Trinity, Cookham.
 He was a member of the Royal Society, and the Society of Antiquaries, and regarded for his skills as a vocalist and amateur musician.
 His entry in the Dictionary of National Biography written by John Knox Laughton, describes him as 'remarkably handsome', a description apparently confirmed by his portraits.

 Family

 His first wife was Elizabeth, daughter of a distiller in Great Marlow; with whom he had two daughters and two sons.
 His elder son, Samuel, was created a baronet in November 1813.
-His second wife was Anne, daughter of Dr William Battie.
+His younger son was George Forbes Freeman Young (1770 - 1799).
+Elizabeth died in February 1779, later that same year he married his second wife, Anne, daughter of Dr William Battie.
+An 1825 Royal Navy biography reports that he was the Uncle of Edward “Ned” young who was one of the mutineers on the mutiny on the bounty.

 Through his eldest son, he is an ancestor of the former Conservative Whip and life peer George Young, Baron Young of Cookham.

 Legacy

 The Youngs River and Youngs Bay, which flow into the Columbia River at Astoria, Oregon were named for him by his nephew Lt.
 William Robert Broughton of the Royal Navy.